bosonprotocol/interface/docs/seller-side/selling-on-the-dapp/creating-a-product.md

 ![Product type](/interface/assets/seller-create-product/seller-create-product-2type.png)

 Click `Next` when you are ready to move on.
-For simplicity, we'll now asume that we selected a Physical and One item type.
+For simplicity, we'll now assume that we selected a Physical and One item type.

 #### Product Information screen <a href="#product-information-screen" id="product-information-screen"></a>